 For years, customers both online and specifically in our comments section have asked for Netflix to implement the ability to block certain specific shows and movies, in order to better customize the experience for their children.
 Whether it comes down to content that our commenters find problematic or offensive for their families, TV shows and movies that feature messages deemed inappropriate for the children in their household, or content that is simply frustrating and annoying to listen to for hours each day, our comments have seen parents asking for advancements in how Netflix manages its parental controls.
 While blocking all shows over a certain rating was a great start, it’s become obvious over the last few years that Netflix has needed to do more on their end to truly allow parents and guardians to shape the entertainment their children view through the service without having to deal with monitoring Netflix usage all day, every day.

-First, Netflix is updating the PIN protection service we detailed at the top of this article.
-While the feature still works as previously described (using a slider to block content at certain age ratings), Netflix has added the long-requested ability for specific shows, movies, and other titles to be added to a block list regardless of their rating.
-When the feature rolls out wide to subscribers, you’ll be able to see an option on the PIN page (as seen in the photo above) that allows you to restrict specific titles.
+When you load into the parental controls page, you’re able to see an option on the PIN page (as seen in the photo above) that allows you to restrict specific titles.
 Entering the title of a show or movie into the system allows you to add a PIN requirement to the title, no matter what rating it falls into.
 This means you can block your six year old from watching a particularly frustrating kids show without blocking him out of Netflix entirely; likewise, you can stop your teenager from watching 13 Reasons Why while still allowing her to catch up on the newest Marvel movie adventures.

 Specific blocking has been requested for a long time—just look at our comments section for evidence—but Netflix didn’t stop there.
 In this newest update, they’ve also added rating information on display when the movie or show begins, similar to what’s offered when a show or film begins airing on network or cable television.
 This rating information appears as on overlay, so as not to distract you from the content, and offers immediate context on what’s about to be displayed on screen.
 It’s a smart, long-overdue addition for Netflix, which operates similar to an online television channel, and both the new ratings information and, more importantly, the addition of specific content blocking, should be enough to make a lot of consumers happy.